top of page

 Assistant Professor of Chemical and Biological Engineering, HKUST

-Bonnie Zhu is an incoming Assistant Professor of Chemical and Biological Engineering at Hong Kong University of Science & Technology (HKUST) starting Feb.
-1st, 2023.
-She obtained her B.Sc. in Engineering Science in 2012 from the University of Virginia with the highest distinction.
-Afterward, she attended Stanford University and earned her M.S. and Ph.D. in Bioengineering in 2018, working with Prof. Fan Yang and Prof. Sarah Heilshorn to develop novel biomaterials and in vitro models of tissue regeneration that capture the dynamic cell-extracellular matrix interactions.
-Finally, she conducted a postdoctoral fellowship (Siebel Stem Cell Fellowship & CIRM Fellowship) in the laboratory of Prof. David Schaffer at the University of California, Berkeley, working on the development of machine-learning guided approach to design viral vectors for therapeutic applications.
-Her research background is highly interdisciplinary and spans across related fields of materials science, protein engineering, gene therapy, neuroscience, and machine learning.
-At HKUST, she will employ protein engineering, materials chemistry, and computational biology approaches to develop safe and targeted molecular medicine in the context of neuroimmune modulation, with treatment applications in neurological disorders.
+Bonnie Zhu is an Assistant Professor of Chemical and Biological Engineering at HKUST.
+She obtained her B.Sc. in Engineering Science from the University of Virginia with the highest distinction.
+Afterward, she attended Stanford University and earned her M.S. and Ph.D. in Bioengineering, working with Prof. Fan Yang and Prof. Sarah Heilshorn to develop novel biomaterials and in vitro models of tissue regeneration that capture the dynamic cell-extracellular matrix interactions.
+Finally, she conducted her postdoctoral training with Siebel Stem Cell Fellowship & CIRM Fellowship in the laboratory of Prof. David Schaffer at the University of California, Berkeley, working on the development of machine-learning guided approach to design viral vectors for therapeutic applications.
+Her research background is highly interdisciplinary and spans across related fields of materials science, protein engineering, gene therapy, and machine learning.

 Awards and Honors